 Do not build the pipeline until you know what you are starting from.
 Build a 50-question test set across your key domains.
 For each question, document the correct answer and its authoritative source.
 Run the questions against the existing knowledge base or manual search.
 Record the accuracy.
 This is the baseline.
 Most teams discover it is below 60%.

 Start with connectors for the top three sources by document count.
 Build the normalization layer to produce consistent output.
 Implement the quality gate — at minimum: format validation, staleness check (reject docs not modified in 12+ months unless flagged evergreen), and hash-based deduplication.
+Set the chunking strategy per content type (see the chunking table above).
 Resist the urge to build connectors for every source up front.
 Coverage comes after the pipeline works on three.

 Build the authority mapping — which source is canonical for each domain.
 Implement deduplication for overlapping content.
+Run semantic dedup with cosine similarity threshold at 0.92.
 Layer in metadata enrichment: topic classification, content type, confidence score.
 LLM-assisted classification carries this stage; use a fast model to auto-tag and a human to spot-check the low-confidence outputs.
-The leverage point here is the authority matrix.
-Without it, recency wins, and recency is not authority.

 Run the 50-question test set against the cleaned data layer.
 Compare to the baseline.
 Target is 85%+ accuracy on the test set before the RAG system goes anywhere near production traffic.
 Ship with monitoring on the first day.
 Track retrieval confidence scores, flag queries that return zero high-confidence results, alert on staleness violations.
 The pipeline that is not monitored decays the moment your attention shifts elsewhere.